 One-way rentals are popular for exploring routes to Spain via San Sebastian, or northward through the Loire Valley to Paris.
 Many travellers combine Bordeaux with visits to the Dordogne region and Atlantic coast resorts like Biarritz.

-Free/wild camping is allowed in France only on private land with the express permission of the landowner.
-Local laws may apply in certain areas, so check online or at an information centre for regional guidelines.
+Free/wild camping is allowed in France only on private land with the landowner’s express permission and it remains subject to national restrictions.
+Local laws may apply in certain areas, so check online or at a tourist information centre for regional guidelines.

 Yes, a large number of RV rental companies allow for one-way rentals and also between countries in Europe.